 The Four Totally Bad Bears: New Update

 Note from dshort: At the request of Greg Patterson at The Advisory Group in San Francisco, here's updated comparison of four major cyclical bear markets.
-The numbers are through yesterday's close.
+The numbers are through today's close.

 This chart series features an overlay of the Four Bad Bears in U.S. history since the market peak in 1929.
 They are: